mauget/use-confirmation-hook/README.md

 ------------
 # Reference

-We based the custom hook upon a section presented inMedium article: https://itnext.io/simple-tips-for-writing-clean-react-components-c3facbf6680e
+We based the custom hook upon a section presented in Medium article: https://itnext.io/simple-tips-for-writing-clean-react-components-c3facbf6680e

 ------------